alexkisielewicz/quiz-game/README.md

 ## Controls

 Start screen buttons and logo become hidden and interface reveals informative controls section where user can track their progress and pause/play theme song.
+On the left there is question counter, on the right user score and play/pause button between them.

 ![Controls](docs/features_controls.png)

 ## Question

 Interface displays 10 randomly selected questions (from 20 available).
 Each question has 4 answer choices and only one is correct.
 The next question is automatically showed when user select the answer.

 ![Question](docs/features_question.png)

 ## Visual and audio feedback for correct and incorrect answer

 There is a feedback provided to the user when answer is given.
 Depending on correct or incorrect answer, the opening of the barrel changes colour respectively to green or red.
 There is an "agent" image presented in the center of the screen in case of correct answer and blood stains in case of incorrect answer.
 The correct and incorrect answers are also highlited and audio feedback is played.
 The volume of Bond Theme Song is decresed to value 0.4 (1.0 is default) in JavaScript, this allows user to hear answer audio feedback much clearer.

 ![Feedback](docs/features_feedback.jpg)